-- The total number of migrants and refugees stranded in Greece and in the Western Balkans is 53,941.
-For a more detailed look, please see the accommodation pages of Greece, fYROM, Serbia, Croatia and Slovenia. - On March 18, EU leaders met with their Turkish counterpart, Prime Minister of Turkey Ahmed Davutoğlu.
-They reached an agreement aimed at stopping the flow of irregular migration via Turkey to Europe.
-The main action points of the agreement are available here. - FRONTEX Risk Analysis Network Q4 (2015) was published on 10 March 2016.
+- The total number of migrants and refugees stranded in Greece and in the Western Balkans is 46,186.
+For a more detailed look, please see the accommodation pages of Greece, fYROM, Serbia, Croatia and Slovenia. - An EU Summit is being held between the 17-18 March.
+The main topic will be the tentative agreement reached between the EU and Turkey on 07 March 2016.
+Read more here. - FRONTEX Risk Analysis Network Q4 (2015) was published on 10 March 2016.
 The number of irregular border crossings, done between border crossing points reached a total of 978, 338 in Q4 of 2015.
 In total on the East Mediterranean Route there was a total of 483 910 crossings by land and sea.
-Read more here. - Over the reporting period (17 -23 March) countries of first arrival (Italy, Greece, and Bulgaria) saw an average increase of 27% in numbers of arrivals compared with the previous week. - See sections on Greece and Italy for an update on the EU's Relocations Plan. - For numbers of fatalities and missing persons in the Mediterranean and Aegean seas, go to page 42. - For information on this report, including details on the sources of this report's data and tallying methodologies used, please see page 48. - For information on IOM's Early Warning Information Sharing Network, please see page 43. - Information about "contingency countries", Albania, Kosovo (SCR 1244), Montenegro, and Bosnia and Herzegovina, is on page 44. - Flow Monitoring: As of 21 March 2016 IOM field staff in Greece, fYROM, Croatia, Serbia, Hungary and Slovenia had amassed interviews with 8,652 migrants and refugees.
+Read more here. - Over the reporting period (10 16 March) countries of first arrival (Italy, Greece, and Bulgaria) saw an average decrease of 42% in numbers of arrivals compared with the previous week. - See sections on Greece and Italy for an update on the EU's Relocations Plan. - For numbers of fatalities and missing persons in the Mediterranean and Aegean seas, go to page 42. - For information on this report, including details on the sources of this report's data and tallying methodologies used, please see page 48. - For information on IOM's Early Warning Information Sharing Network, please see page 43. - Information about "contingency countries", Albania, Kosovo (SCR 1244), Montenegro, and Bosnia and Herzegovina, is on page 44. - Flow Monitoring: As of 14 March 2016 IOM field staff in Greece, fYROM, Croatia, Serbia, Hungary and Slovenia had amassed interviews with 8,544 migrants and refugees.
 The data from these interviews is analysed in a separate accompanying report titled "Analysis - Flow Monitoring Surveys in the Mediterranean and Beyond."